Lorilatschki/ebusd-guide/README.md

 ### eBUS Adapter Shield v5

 You need to wire the adapter with your headpump via a eBUS two-core cable.
-You can take a usual KNX wire for that EIB Y-(ST)-Y 2x2x0,8 or EIB Y-(ST)-Y 2x2x0,8.
+You can take a usual KNX wire for that EIB Y-(ST)-Y 2x2x0,8.
 You should also add use a USR-ES1 Modul mit W5500 to connect your adapter with you network via ethernet cable.
 For detailed instruction refer to [eBUS Adapter Shield v5](https://adapter.ebusd.eu/v5/).

 ### Docker Container general